-The mesh generated for a region may be deleted by giving the 'Model | Mesh Generation | Delete 2D Mesh for Regions' command or the 'Delete 2D Mesh for Region' command on the Graphic View right-click menu for the region.
+The mesh generated for a region may be deleted by giving the 'Model | Mesh Generation | Delete 2D Mesh for Regions' command on the Graphic View right-click menu for the region.

 Note: There is currently no guard against the editing of geometric entities that form the basis of a generated mesh.
 Care should be taken to avoid doing this.